Salma-Ashraf/Data-Analysis-/README.md

 #### (Dataset)

-- London Housing dataset describes the housing market in london over years
-- it contians information about:
+-- London Housing dataset describes the housing market in london over years -- it contians information about:
-``Number of sold houses
+Number of sold houses
-``Average of prices
+Average of prices
-``Number of crimes comitted in each month and each area ``The areas of sold houses``
+Number of crimes comitted in each month and each area The areas of sold houses``

 #### (Project)